-When you are visiting with a customer, 9 times out of 10, the customer will have their guard up.
+When you are visiting with a customer, nine times out of ten, the customer will have their guard up.
 They have dealt with hundreds of sales professionals and have, most likely, been in situations when the sales pro used hard closing techniques on them.
 This experience creates a natural resistance that many feel towards sales professionals.
 Add to this the public perception that sales professionals will say whatever it takes to close a deal and you can understand why guards are raised during many sales calls.

 As soon as the customer thinks the sales call is over, she will begin to drop their guard.
-The doorknob technique, much like the Columbo close, saves the closing question till after the customer feels that the sales call is over.
+The doorknob technique, much like the Columbo close, saves the closing question until after the customer feels that the sales call is over.
 Then, when the guard is down and your hand is on their doorknob, you turn and say, "just one more thing."

 Pressure Can Build Quickly